corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

 Alternatively, the Corda CLI can generate a preview of the required Kafka topic configuration in YAML.
 You can save, and if required modify, this content before using the Corda CLI to execute it, as follows:

-1. Use the `preview` sub-command of the Corda CLI `topic` command to generate a preview of the configuration:
+1. Use the `preview` sub-command of the Corda CLI `create` sub-command to generate a preview of the configuration:

    {{< tabs name="">}}
    {{% tab name="Bash" %}}